 Invest in clean polish products.

 Of course, make sure the polishes you use (that includes base coats, colors, and top coats) contain nourishing, conditioning ingredients rather than harmful chemicals like formaldehyde, camphor, and toluene.

 And if you do have gels, dips, or acrylics, don't (we repeat: don't) peel or pick them off, as this can only harm your nails more—you can actually rip off pieces of the nail plate along with the polish.
-The thought alone makes my fingertips ache.
 Instead, use this step-by-step guide to remove your faux nails.

 Did you know every nail file has an accompanying grit number?
 It's typically a tiny number stamped either on the packaging or on the file itself, and it conveys how coarse the board will be against your nails.
 The higher the grit number, the softer the file.

 In terms of maintaining strong nails, you'll want to go with a file that has a higher grit number (aka, a softer file).
 "You want something that's just a little bit more coarse than a regular buffer," says Lim.